Namrata150894/Delta-Demo/README.md

 # Delta-Demo
-This is a Demo by Namrata
+This is a Demo by Namrata & jay.